2sic/2sxc-eav-languages/README.md

 As you can see in the previous example, the main difference (except for some .sln files) is a single line in the `edit-en.json` which also appears in the .js.
 You can now just tweak the URL of the compare link to comper any versions you need.

+### Synchronizing GitHub Forks

+1. watch this [quick tutorial to re-sync your master with our updated master](http://www.hpique.com/2013/09/updating-a-fork-directly-from-github/) before you add your changes.

 ### Testing your Translation in 2sxc

 To test your translation in 2sxc you must simply place them in a 2sxc in the `[2sxc]/dist/i18n/` folder and use the .js extension.
 Typically you would do this by running the grunt-script in this project but you can also do it manually.